Skip to content

 Deployment configuration

-The .npl/deploy.yml contains the configuration to deploy NPL sources to a local engine as alice, a user pre-populated when the engine runs in development mode.
+The .npl/deploy.yml contains the configuration to deploy NPL sources to a local NPL Engine using the npl deploy CLI command.
+With the default settings of the deploy.yml file, deployment proceeds using alice, a user pre-populated when the NPL Engine runs in development mode:

 schemaVersion: v1